alexismoulin/AI-Stock-Forecasts/README.md

 ### On the HomeScreen:
 Icons made by Icongeek26 from www.flaticon.com

+### On the SelectionScreen
+I used the custom picker from Stewart Lynch: https://www.youtube.com/watch?v=ATgOV70YcI8

 ### On the ResultScreen:
 I used the Circle Control code from this project: